bengtmartensson/IrScrutinizer/doc/ROADMAP.md

 Here is an example of programming [internal frames in Java Swing](https://docs.oracle.com/javase/tutorial/uiswing/components/internalframe.html).

 ## 2. An advanced "abstract remote" editor.
-("Abstract remote" denotes a collection of IR commands with (unique) names, but with no assignment of the commands to buttons on a physical remote.)
+(By "abstract remote" I mean a collection of IR commands with (unique) names, but with no assignment of the commands to buttons on a physical remote.)
 This covers the issues [#89](https://github.com/bengtmartensson/harctoolboxbundle/issues/89), [#88](https://github.com/bengtmartensson/harctoolboxbundle/issues/88),